 The reason reflexes return is the hypersensitivity of reflex muscles following denervation — more receptors for neurotransmitters are expressed and are therefore they are easier to stimulate.

 Phases 3 and 4

-are characterized by hyperreflexia, or abnormally strong reflexes usually produced with minimal stimulation following sprouting of interneurons and lower motor neurons below the injury begin to attempt to reestablishment of synapses.
+These are characterized by hyperreflexia, or abnormally strong reflexes usually produced with minimal stimulation following sprouting of interneurons and lower motor neurons below the injury begin to attempt to reestablishment of synapses.

 Identification of Spinal Shock

-Paralysis, hypotonia & areflexia, and at its conclusion there may be hyperreflexia, hypertonicity, and clonus.
+There is total paralysis, hypotonia & areflexia, and at its conclusion there may be hyperreflexia, hypertonicity, and clonus.